A 13-Day Summer Hokkaido Itinerary Beyond the Snow

 Chitose

-Hokkaido New Chitose Airport – Tokyo Narita Airport Last minute souvenir shopping at the airport.
+Hokkaido New Chitose Airport – Tokyo Narita Airport Last-minute souvenir shopping at the airport.

 Day 1: Sapporo

-The lucky day for a foodie like myself to have found the best fried rice in a ramen shop.
+It is the lucky day for a foodie like myself to have found the best fried rice in a ramen shop.

 hokkaido itineraryImage credit: Shao Hua